to THE MAIN WEBSITE

 2. IT MakeS more time for Pictures without sacrificing cocktail hour.

-For all the cryers out there: if you know the tears are going to fly the first time you see each other, a first look will give you time to freshen up before the ceremony.
+And for all the emotional couples out there - if you know the tears will be flowing the first time you see each other, a first look gives you a chance to share that moment privately and then freshen up before the ceremony begins.

 3. Avoid possible bad weather and/or have time to freshen-up after crying.